 Nearby, at Rocher de la Fraîche is an orientation table.
 It gives an understanding of the site of Pralognan.

-The walk ends with the crossing of the little hamlet of Les Bieux.
+The walk ends with the crossing of the hamlet of Les Bieux.
 The centre of Pralognan is only 5 minutes away.

 How to get to Pralognan-la-Vanoise